zdravkov/kendo-docs/api/javascript/ui/datetimepicker.md

 ##### readonly `Boolean`

-The argument, which defines whether the datetimepicker should be readonly or editable.
+The argument, which defines whether the DateTimePicker should be readonly or editable.

 #### Example - make DateTimePicker widget readonly